India's Best Dancer (Hindi TV series) season 1

 India's Best Dancer 1 is the first season of the Indian reality TV series India's Best Dancer.
 It premiered on 29 February 2020 on Sony Entertainment Television and Sony Entertainment Television Asia.
 This season was hosted by Haarsh Limbachiyaa and Bharti Singh.
-The Grand Finale was aired on 22 November 2020 and winner was Tiger Pop.
+The Grand Finale was aired on 22 November 2020 and the winner was Tiger Pop.Contestant Sadhwi Majumdar later appeared as a Choreographer in India's Best Dancer (Season 2) and Contestants Swetha Warrier, Subhranil Paul and Paramdeep Singh appeared as Choreographers in India's Best Dancer (Season 3) and Subhranil Paul appeared as Choreographer in India's Best Dancer (Season 4) also.